aradbm/Operating_Systems/Task_2/README.md

    where FLAG can be -v or -f
 3. Part C:
    To use the stshell program shell, run it simply with ./stshell.
-   The program supporsts up to 10 pipes at the same time.
+   The program supporsts piping and > or >> operators.